Housing Strategy Endorsed by Council

 The second Housing Strategy survey closed on April 30.
 Thank you to everyone who participated in the survey and provided written feedback on Task Force recommendations [PDF - 2 MB].
-Your input will help inform development of a Proposed Housing Strategy, which is anticipated to be presented to Council in July 2021.
+Your input helped inform development of a Proposed Housing Strategy, which was presented to Council in August 2021.

 How to Receive Updates

 Please register here to sign up for our email notification list for the latest news, updates, and opportunities to participate in the Housing Strategy.

 The Housing Strategy Task Force recently completed a report with recommendations to improve housing affordability, choice, and supply in Saanich.
 The report was presented to Council on March 22 and the public survey on the recommendations was open from March 23 to April 30.
 Learn more about the Task Force.